gtank/niwl/README.md

 `REMs` reinforce the anonymity of the system in two ways:

 1. `REMs` download all the of messages from the server.
 Thus providing cover for receivers who download only a fraction of the messages.
-A Niwl server cannot distinguish between a message intended for a REM from a message intended for an ordinary client.
+A niwl server cannot distinguish between a message intended for a REM from a message intended for an ordinary client.

 2. Clients can wrap messages to other clients in a message that is first forwarded to a `REM`.
 The `REM` then decrypts the message and adds it to a store of messages - ejecting a previously stored message (at random) first to make space.

+Note: This comes at the cost of doubling the traffic in the system (1 message to the REM and another message to the end client).
+Fuzzy message detection allows clients to reduce the amount of messages they have to download.

 ## Random Ejection Mixers (REMs)